 - growing organically as the best way to nourish ourselves, our customers, and the earth, for years to come

 - distributing all of our produce through local food systems

 - striving to give back as much as we take.

 We are excited about getting our hands dirty and working the ground in ways that root us in hope and cultivate our wonder.
 We are committed to inspiring people to get excited about their food.

 Although not certified organic, we adhere to the Canadian Organic Standard as a minimum in our farming practices.
-Ecological farmers are stewards of the land whose practices promote soil fertility and a healthy farm ecosystem.
-Organic agriculture is much more than "no-spray."
+Ecological farmers are stewards of the land whose practices promote a healthy farm ecosystem.

 At Fertile Ground, we: